Published 22 Dec 2021

 To ensure that the equipment/system is continuously meeting performance criteria for routine use in commercial production, the performance qualification should be verified.
 For equipment, the normal procedure for each use (configuration or load) should be run three times, and all required data should be recorded.
 Systems should run for 20 consecutive working days, and deviations to the procedure should be recorded.
 The acceptance criteria should be compared against the performance test results to formulate conclusions on the validity of the equipment/system.

-iAuditor, the world’s most powerful inspection checklist app, can help manufacturing engineers, validation managers, and quality assurance personnel properly document process validation qualification protocols, monitor processes for consistent product quality, and ensure an ongoing demonstration of confidence in your manufacturing process.
+iAuditor, the world’s most powerful inspection checklist app, can help manufacturing engineers, validation managers, and quality assurance personnel properly document process validation qualification protocols, monitor processes for consistent product quality, and ensure an ongoing demonstration of confidence in your manufacturing business process.
 With the iAuditor mobile app, you can:

 - Perform process validation with a mobile device.
 Request a demo.